If fitting a kitchen is next on your list for your home redesign, extension or other home improvement project, then

-Kitchen fitting costs really add to the overal spend on a new kitchen.
+Kitchen fitting costs really add to the overall spend on a new kitchen.
 Fit your own kitchen and you could save between £1,000 and £5,000* on the cost of employing a professional fitter, depending on the size of your room and the complexity of the design.
 Fitting your own kitchen is a brilliant way to save on your budget, especially if it is part of a larger kitchen redesign or kitchen extension.

 Before you start, make sure you’ve removed all the old units, disconnected the power and waste, levelled and tiled the floor, and plastered the walls.
 You might also want to put at least one coat of paint on the walls.
 Find out which paint to choose for kitchen walls.